Multidimensional Backward Stochastic Differential Equations with Rough Drifts: Integration and composition

-To establish the $p$-rough stochastic integration, we need both Lemmas \ref{sl} and \ref{ssl}.
-The former is a specific version of the (deterministic) sewing lemma, which was first introduced by Gubinelli \cite[Proposition 1]{SL1} and highlighted in \cite{SL2}, and was subsequently generalized in \cite[Theorem 2.5]{RPJ}; The latter is an extension of the Stochastic Sewing Lemma of Lê \cite[Theorem 2.1]{SSL1}.
-It can be proved in an analogous manner to the proof of \cite[Theorem 3.1]{SSL2}.
-We call $w : \Delta \rightarrow \left[0, \infty\right)$ a control if $w$ is continuous and satisfies the following superadditivity
+To establish the $p$-rough stochastic integrals, we need the following two lemmas.
+Lemma \ref{sl} is a specific version of the (deterministic) sewing lemma, which is first introduced by Gubinelli \cite{SL1}*{Proposition 1} and highlighted in \cite{SL2}.
+Lemma \ref{ssl} is an extension of the stochastic sewing lemma of Lê \cite{SSL1}*{Theorem 2.1}.
+Both of them can be proved in an analogous manner to the proof of \cite{SSL2}*{Theorem 3.1} and \cite{RSDE3}*{Theorem 2.8}. \begin{lemma} Let $A: \Omega \times \Delta \rightarrow V$ be a measurable adapted $L^{m}$-integrable two-parameter process such that for every $s \in \left[0, T\right]$, the map $t \rightarrow A_{s, t}$ is a.s. continuous on $\left[s, T\right]$.
+Assume that there exists a constant $z > 1$ and a control $w$ such that